bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-04-devloper-portal.md

 ## Deleting apps

 Deleting an app also deletes its API account.
-This is a destructive action that you should not take lightly, particularly if your app is in production.
-It may have far-reaching negative impacts on your users' stores.
+This is a destructive action; you can't recover the app or its API account.
+Do not delete an app without serious consideration, particularly if it is in production.
+It is likely to have far-reaching negative impacts on your users' stores.

-To learn about the risks of deleting an app and its API account, see the [Guide to API Accounts](/api-docs/getting-started/authentication/rest-api-authentication#delete-apps-carefully).
+To learn about mitigating the risks of deleting an app and its API account, see the [Guide to API Accounts](/api-docs/getting-started/authentication/rest-api-authentication#delete-apps-carefully).

 1. To delete an app, navigate to the Dev Portal's [My Apps dashboard](https://devtools.bigcommerce.com/my/apps) and click the **Delete App** trash can icon to the right of the app you want to edit.